mm80843/T3.5/docs/Blueprint/PBN__Blueprint_18.md

 •	 establishment of thresholds for the implementation of certain measures to enable informed decision-making.
 •	 prevention
 •	 application of the lowest risk pest control methods such as trapping, eradication or local application of pesticides and insecticides if non-toxic methods have not brought the success determined by the thresholds

+## Property: has_BPTransmission

+Direct contact & Fomite

+## Property: has_BPReason

+In areas where mosquito-borne diseases are endemic (e.g. dengue fever, malaria, West Nile virus), care should be taken to reduce exposure to mosquitoes and eliminate their breeding sites within infrastructure.
+Climate change will extend the range of disease-carrying mosquitoes further north, so that malaria could also pose a threat in southern Europe in the coming decades.
+In addition, COVID -19 was the most recent example of a zoonosis spreading worldwide, but other diseases such as the Zika virus, dengue fever and SARS are also among the epidemics.
+According to 2016 UNEP estimates, about 75% of emerging infectious diseases originate from animals.
+In addition, numerous studies confirm the hypothesis that animals that choose the urban environment as their natural habitat, especially rodents, insects and birds, carry significantly greater amounts of pathogens than animals in other habitats.

+## Property: has_BPScale

+Both

 ## Property: has_BPContext